Officer killed in Pennsylvania was 1 month from retirement

 Shaud had previously lived in the home but not for some years, she said.
 A man listed as a co-owner of the home declined comment when reached by phone early Friday.

 Lebanon Mayor Sherry Capello said the injured officers are Ryan Adams, 34, and Derek Underkoffler, 32, both with seven years on the force.
-Lebo had planned to retire May 1 after 40 years with the department.
+Lebo, 63, had planned to retire May 1 after 40 years with the department.

 A family member arrived home after work Thursday and realized Shaud had broken into the rear of his home, so he called police, Graf said.